Zhreyu/Cobble/README.md

 # Cobble
-Categorical Organization of your  Bubble by Brief LanguagE
+Categorical Organization of your  Bubble by Brief Language

 ## Phase 0: Define Requirements and Architecture [DONE]